TomRottier/SprintingModel/log.md

 # Log

+## 01/10/2020

+- Change scripts to output .txt files
+- Create all data files for simulations as .txt
+- Edit getData.m to average across both legs

 ## 29/09/2020

-- Mass fucntions script for upper body mass
+- Mass functions script for upper body mass
 - Tidy up other functions

 ## 26/09/2020